Greek Timed Text Style Guide

 Subtitle 3 - πως είναι η καλύτερη συμβουλή που μπορώ

 - Foreign dialogue should only be translated if the viewer was meant to understand it (i.e., if it was subtitled in the original version).

 - Unfamiliar foreign words and phrases should be either translated (if meant to be understood) or left in the original language, depending on creative intent.

 - For international entities known by their original names, please do not transliterate (e.g. Google, Facebook, Rolling Stones etc.)

 - Italicize the following:

-- Album, book, film and program titles (use quotes for song titles)
+- Album, book, newspaper, magazine, film and program titles (for song titles, use quotes instead)

 - Dialogue that is heard through electronic media, such as a phone, television, or computer

 - Only use italics when the speaker is not in the scene(s), not merely off screen or off camera